reab5555/AI-Financial-Market-Supply-Demand-Analyzer/README.md

-# Financial Market Demand and Supply Analyzer
+# Financial Market Supply-Demand Analyzer
 This project is designed to identify the markets or categories of products with the most demand for a specific date, determine the main suppliers of these products in the market, and analyze their stock values.

 ## Features